GLD5000/npx-demo/README.md

 # npx-demo

-This repo is a simple demo of how to implement NPX functionality within an NPM package.
+This repo is a really simple demo of how to implement NPX functionality within an NPM package.

 ## Test it out